Chris Rattue: All Blacks' confusing World Cup road; shove that sermon Sonny Bill Williams

 What I really see in this All Blacks side, despite all the leadership group guff, is a team which has had the player-led element diluted as opponents chipped away at the aura of invincibility.
 And when the pressure goes on in a World Cup, the answers aren't in the stands.

-While Hansen, his cohorts and the various handmaidens in the press declare that the bosses have a master plan the rest of us simply don't understand, the ground has certainly shifted for Hansen's last stand.
+While Hansen and his cohorts declare that the bosses have a master plan the rest of us simply don't understand, the ground has certainly shifted for Hansen's last stand.

 A strength of Hansen's reign has been the clarity under which players have operated.
 It's hard to believe that all the players feel that clarity anymore.